 A minimum GPA of 3.0 is required in courses applied to a degree program.
-Grades of B- or better are accepted for the master's degree program unless the program specifies otherwise (field courses may require a higher grade).
-Courses applied to a graduate degree may not be taken pass/fail (unless acceptable by program specific requirements.)
+Grades of C or better are accepted for the master's degree program unless the program specifies otherwise (field courses may require a higher grade).
+Courses applied to a graduate degree may not be taken pass/fail.